 Two stereo frames together, L on Top and R on Bottom position.
 Geometrically compressed vertically.
 To get a normal image need to stretch it vertically.
 Therefore, the vertical quality will be 2 times worse.
 For this case use option: Top Bottom Compressed.
 Correspondingly add 2 letters to the file name before dot: tc or bc.

-Where t - show the top picture first.
+Where t - show the top picture first (left).

-Or b - show the bottom picture first.
+Or b - show the bottom picture first (left).

 The c - image is vertically compressed.